 NCRC Conversation Series

-Sessions are made available to anyone who has an interest in research culture (including, for example, researchers, research enablers, technicians, research developers, policymakers, funders, publishers, industry etc) and will be free to attend, using an online format.
+Sessions are made available to anyone who has an interest in research culture (including, for example, researchers, research enablers, technicians, research developers, policymakers, funders, publishers, industry etc) and are free to attend.

 Want to present at a future conversation series?